Sydney metropolitan bus service contracts: Region 6

-Region 6 covers the Inner West and southern suburbs with services extending to the Sydney CBD, Chatswood, Taronga Zoo, Westfield Eastgardens, Bondi Junction, Hurstville and Miranda.
+Region 6 covers the Inner West and southern suburbs with services extending to the Sydney CBD, Chatswood, Westfield Eastgardens, Bondi Junction, Hurstville and Miranda.
 Principal suburbs are Ashfield, Burwood, Campsie, Leichhardt, Rockdale and Sydney Olympic Park.
 The region operates out of Burwood, Kingsgrove, Leichhardt and Tempe depots.

 When the region was established in 2005, the region was operated by incumbent operator State Transit.
 The contract was renewed 1 July 2013 for five years without a competitive tendering process.

 In May 2017, the government announced the operation of region 6 would be contracted out to the private sector.
 The contract was awarded to Transit Systems with operations commencing on 1 July 2018.